This Smoky Vegetarian Red Beans and Rice recipe is loaded with up melt-in-your-mouth vegetables that are tender and packed with flavor.

 - Red Bean Chili with Smoky Cashew Queso

 - Spicy Brussels Sprouts Wrap with Black Bean & Corn Salsa

 This Vegetarian Red Beans & Rice recipe is loaded with vegetables that cook down with the beans so they end up melt-in-your-mouth tender and packed with flavor. / Recipe adapted from Guy Fieri.

 - 1 pound dried red beans, soaked in water in the fridge overnight

-- 2 Tbsp peanut oil
+- 2 Tbsp peanut or olive oil

 - 1 large onion, diced

 - 1 bunch kale, rinsed and torn, with stems removed

 - 2-3 chipotle peppers in adobe sauce (depending on your heat preference), chopped

 - 1 tsp dried oregano